Semantic Calendaring

 Calendar interoperability is both strengthened and limited by it's approach to backwards compatibility.
 Whilst catering to the lowest common denominator has ensured maximum compatibility across calendaring clients, it has meant that simple features such as rich content have struggled to gain traction.

-property was intended to solve the issue of rich content support, it's
+Whilst the introduction of the STYLED-DESCRIPTION property was intended to solve the issue of rich content support, it's

 implementation has been slow due to unclear guidelines on how it should be used.